wix-incubator/wix-rest-docs/guides/Authentication.md

 ![how does your consent appear](./../media/how-does-your-consent.png)

-Now that you have access and refresh tokens, you must close the consent window with the following script:
+Now that you have access and refresh tokens, you must close the consent window by redirecting the user to the following URL:

 ```
 curl -X GET \